How to Sew a Straight Stitch: The Foundation of All Sewing

 Frequently Asked Questions

-A: Use 2.5mm stitch length for medium-weight cotton.
+Use 2.5mm stitch length for medium-weight cotton.
 Lightweight cotton works well at 2.0mm, and heavyweight canvas or denim at 3.0mm.
 The shorter the stitch, the more dense and strong the seam; longer stitches are faster but less secure.
+Adjusting stitch length for fabric weight is one of the most effective ways to improve seam quality without changing any other machine setting.

-A: Yes — always backstitch 3-4 stitches at the beginning and end of any structural seam.
+Yes — always backstitch 3-4 stitches at the beginning and end of any structural seam.
 This locks the stitches and prevents unraveling.
 For purely decorative topstitching, you can leave the ends unbackstitched for a cleaner look.
+Backstitching is the single most skipped step by beginners and the most common cause of seams that come apart in finished garments.

-A: A straight stitch alone will break when stretch fabric is pulled — use a zigzag or a stretch stitch instead.
+A straight stitch alone will break when stretch fabric is pulled — use a zigzag or a stretch stitch instead.
 If you must use straight stitch on knits, sew with a ballpoint needle and slightly lengthen the stitch to 3.0mm to allow some give.
+The straight stitch’s rigid vertical locking structure has no mechanisms to accommodate stretch, making it incompatible with knit fabrics without modification.

-A: A straight stitch uses one line of stitching with threads locking vertically between fabric layers.
+A straight stitch uses one line of stitching with threads locking vertically between fabric layers.
 A zigzag stitch creates a side-to-side motion that covers a wider area and allows the fabric to stretch without breaking — essential for knit fabrics and rolled hems.
+The straight stitch’s column-of-locked-threads design maximizes seam strength in woven fabrics where stretch is not required.

 - Treasurie Sewing.
 (2024).
 Stitch Length Technical Reference Guide.
 Treasurie Sewing Blog.